Case Studies in Optimization

 Current information on upcoming Case Studies

-There will be a preliminary meeting for the case studies courses in the summer semester 2020 on
+There was a preliminary meeting for the case studies courses in the summer semester 2020 on

 Thursday, 6 February 2020, at 16:00 in room MI 02.08.011.